ichthyosaurus/harbour-file-browser/SETTINGS.md

 | `PreviewsShown`                    | `false`       | bool                                          |
 | `Version`                          | (`4`)         | (not used yet)                                |
 | `Timestamp`                        | (`yyyy,mm,dd,hh,mm,ss`) | (not used yet)                      |

+In version 3.4.0, sorting behavior was changed to match Dolphin's approach.
+Dolphin sorts by file *date* instead of sorting by file *age*, i.e. when sorting ascendingly, Dolphin puts more recently changed files *last*.
+File Browser was putting more recently changed files *first* because that is more intuitive.
+This was changed to match Dolphin's behavior to make it easier to work with mounted file systems.

 ## Obsolete Settings